The Four Quadrants of High Growth

 - Quadrant 4: Selling new products to new customers.
 This is the same as entering a new market.

-Quadrant 1 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 2, 3, and lastly 4.
-What we need to do in terms of marketing and selling is also quite different from one quadrant to the next.
+Quadrant 2 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 3.
+Quadrant 4 has the highest risk since there are no references yet, and Quadrant 3 is selling to non-customers who don't really know the company.
+What we need to do in terms of marketing and selling is, therefore, quite different from one quadrant to the next.

 Companies that out-perform their competitors do so primarily because they execute a defined strategy.
 They don’t try to go after everyone with the same message, product, or offering.
 They segment — then tailor everything they do to fit that segment.